Donate For AAD Members Search

 Melanoma treatment

 When treating melanoma, doctors strive to remove all the cancer.
-Because surgery (aka surgical removal) tends to be the most effective way to do this, a patient who has melanoma will often have surgery.
-If you have an early melanoma, your dermatologist can often perform this surgery during an office
+Because surgery tends to be the most effective way to do this, a patient who has melanoma will often have surgery.
+This may be the only treatment you need.

 Isotretinoin FAQs